New Construction Material Based on Recycled Polymer Waste Developed in Novosibirsk

 The resulting material was tested for density, strength, thermal conductivity, and water absorption.
 The results showed that it can be used in wall cladding.

 According to Natalia Osipova, plastic waste can be used to create insulation, panels, road surfaces, and other building materials.
-The use of polymers reduces production costs and solves environmental problems.
+The use of polymers can reduce production costs and solve environmental problems.

-Earlier, www1.ru reported that an expensive anhydrite from waste was created in Moscow.
+Earlier, www1.ru reported that a costly anhydrite was created from waste in Moscow.

-Russia will launch more than 150 productions in the chemical industry by 2030
+Russia to launch over 150 productions in the chemical industry by 2030

 Scientists from Russia and China are developing a new material for supercapacitors